 Impact of COVID-19 on job searching for Brits

-There are understandably a lot of impacts that the 2020 pandemic has had the job search, notably moving to video interviews, remote working, and the vast saturation of the jobs market, making it much tougher to gain employment.
+There are understandably a lot of impacts that the pandemic has had on the job search, notably moving to video interviews, remote working, and the vast saturation of the jobs market, making it much tougher to gain employment.

-In the workplace, the Covid-19 pandemic has also resulted in a shift in employee priorities when changing jobs.
+In the workplace, the Covid-19 pandemic also resulted in a shift in employee priorities when changing jobs.
 More than 80% of people want to feel that their work has meaning, and 65% are looking for a new job that provides a greater sense of purpose.
 More than 80% also say that how an employer treated its workers during the pandemic has become an important consideration.

 Over a third (37%) of employees are now considering moving to a different sector or type of work; 10% are considering moving into clerical or admin work, while others are considering a move to the medical/care professions, logistics and transport, education, manufacturing and finance.